 - Stuff the flowers very carefully with stuffing ingredients and fold petals around the cheese, overlapping the stems.
 Alternatively, twist the flower closed around the stuffing.

-- Coat lightly with flour, then dip in prepared batter (see above ingredients for batter).
+- Coat lightly with flour, then dip in prepared batter (see ingredients for batter below).
 Let drain, and then coat in bread crumbs if using (bread crumbs are optional), shaking off any excess crumbs.
 Prepare all blossoms before frying (can be refrigerated for 4 hours before frying)

 - Heat 1/2 to 1” of oil in large frying pan on medium heat (not high heat).
 Once hot, but not smoking, work in batches to fry squash blossoms, turning once to completely brown on each side (around 1-2 minutes on each side).
 Drain on paper towels and serve immediately or keep warm in oven.